toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [alot](https://github.com/pazz/alot) - MUA written in Python using the [NotMuch](https://notmuchmail.org/) backend, MailDir format support.
 * [alpine](http://www.washington.edu/alpine/) - Mail client which aims at being "fast, easy to use email client that is suitable for both the inexperienced email user as well as for the most demanding of power users".
 * [Himalaya](https://github.com/soywod/himalaya) - Command-line interface for email management.
+* [maildir-rank-addr](https://github.com/ferdinandyb/maildir-rank-addr) - Creates a ranked list of email addresses from local email files, which can be used for address completion for example in aerc.
 * [mailsy](https://github.com/BalliAsghar/Mailsy.git) - Generates disposable emails in the CLI through [mail.tm](https://mail.tm).
 * [mbsync](http://isync.sourceforge.net/mbsync.html) - Mailboxes synchronization tool, allows downloading email locally, MailDir format supported.
 * [meli](https://github.com/meli/meli) - Terminal mail client.